Need to talk? Call 1800 882 436.

 Sepsis during pregnancy and after childbirth

-If you have symptoms of sepsis such as infection, fever, difficulty breathing or feeling dizzy, see your doctor urgently, or go to your nearest emergency department or call triple zero (000) and ask for an ambulance.
+If you have symptoms of sepsis such as infection, fever or difficulty breathing, see your doctor urgently, or go to your nearest emergency department or call triple zero (000) and ask for an ambulance.

 Key facts